Asana

 Begin Your Practice

+The best way to understand the power and point of the movements is to learn from an instructor.
+An instructor will guide your body into the right pose to improve form and avoid injury.
 You can find certified yoga instructors at yoga studios, fitness centers, spas, and community centers.
 The Yoga Finder website is probably the most comprehensive listing to help you find classes and instructors near you.

 If classes aren’t available when you’d like to practice, another option is to try an online course.
 The Yoga Learning Center and Yoga Class.com shake up the routine of using the same DVD or video and provide forums to learn more about yoga.